 Verify Hardware Requirements

-Qubes has very specific hardware requirements which can be found here Successful install has been accomplished on our FW6s which support VT-d and VT-x.
+Qubes has very specific hardware requirements which can be found here.
+Successful installation has been accomplished on our FW6s and VP4630 which support VT-d and VT-x.

 Note: With UEFI BIOS, legacy mode must be selected.
 Coreboot is also supported by Qubes.